MasteryEducation/SecuritiesExamsMastery.ca/content/_index.md

 ---

 ## 1. Canadian Securities Course (CSC®) Exams
 The Canadian Securities Course® (CSC®) is essential if you plan on selling securities, mutual funds, or alternative investments in Canada.
-It’s a benchmark requirement set by CSI® and recognized by the Mutual Fund Dealers Association.
+It’s a benchmark requirement set by CSI® and recognized by the Canadian Investment Regulatory Organization ([CIRO](https://www.ciro.ca/)).
 But don’t just rely on theory—practice is key to retaining knowledge and applying it to real-world scenarios.

 - [Canadian Securities (CSC®) Mock Exams & Practice Tests Vol 1](https://www.udemy.com/course/canadian-securities-course-csc-exam-1-mastery/?couponCode=8CEB931251F7491329A4)
 > Ace CSC® Exam 1 with 1500+ practice questions covering marketplace fundamentals, the economy, fixed income, equities, derivatives, and more!